mampfes/hacs_waste_collection_schedule/doc/source/ics.md

 ### Limburg.net

 This tool works for all municipalities of the province of Limburg and the municipality of Diest.<br>
-Find your ICS export link via the calender page - enter your address so that the system can look up the necessary data for your city and street to construct the URL.<br><br>
+Find your ICS export link via the calendar page - enter your address so that the system can look up the necessary data for your city and street to construct the URL.<br><br>
 Generating the URL on the site of Limburg.net is the simplest.

 ```yaml